shkarlsson/obsidian-discrete/README.md

+---
+auto-summary: Discrete is a plugin for Obsidian enabling dynamic file filtering in the Explorer via frontmatter metadata with support for multiple comparison operators and customizable behavior.
+---
 # Discrete

-A plugin for Obsidian that allows you to filter files based on their metadata (frontmatter).
+A plugin for Obsidian that allows you to filter in Explorer based on file metadata (frontmatter).

 ## Planned Features